 I’m not allowed in the nature reserve – can’t think why – all those deer, foxes, pheasants, snipe etc are just dying to be chased – and what does it matter if I scrub up a few orchids while sniffing out a vole?

-The humans pick up my poo with a bag and put it in a bin, at least when I do it near the accommodation.
+The humans pick up my poo with a bag and put it in a bin.
 Now why on earth would they want to do that?

 I’m not supposed to go in the ponds either – but personally I don’t like getting wet.